 One mistake we regularly see people make is finding themselves unhappy in their work and then going straight to the job boards to find a new position.
 Most often a position quite like their current one.
 They don’t take the time to sit back and reflect.
 To understand why they are unhappy in the first place.
 To think about the components of their job that they do enjoy.
 To get clear on what impact they want to make in their career and what they need from a lifestyle perspective to be fulfilled.

-Phase one of The ALV Method is all about understanding yourself.
+Phase one of The ALV Career Method is all about understanding yourself and finding the right career path for you, not anyone else.
 Before you start looking outward, you must first look inward and understand your:

 - Passions – The things that give you energy and make you come alive.
 We will want to ensure we are incorporating your passions (maybe not all but certainly some!) in your new career path.
 This will keep you engaged in your work and not staring at the clock.